-There’s a reason why a huge dent can’t be made on the health risks posed by cardiovascular diseases.
-That’s because even though there are many situations where healthier hearts can be supported, there are situations which have risks that are uncontrollable.
+There’s a reason why a huge dent can’t be made on the health risks posed by cardiovascular disease.
+That’s because even though there are many conditions where healthier hearts can be supported, there are situations which have risks that are uncontrollable.
 Key among them are:

 - Age – this is a factor which cannot be controlled, as the human body deteriorates in functionality as it ages.